talmage89/Figma-Funscreen-Rebuild/README.md

 Site built on Chrome at a browser width of 1000px.
 Some elements may not be proportionate to design.
 The **Jumble** font, used for some headings in the design, is a paid font -- I used the font **Titan One** instead.

-This project is hosted [here](https://talmage89.github.io/Figma-Funscreen-Rebuild/) using GitHub Pages.
+This project is hosted [here](https://talmage89.github.io/Figma-Funscreen-Rebuild/) with GitHub Pages.